naver/hubblemon/Readme.md

 	for_each(arcus_instance_list(arcus_cloud_list()), lambda x: x.avg('cmd_get') < 100, lambda x : default_loader(x, ['cmd_get'], title=x))

 arcus_cloud_list() return all cloud list of hubblemon, arcus_instance_list return each instance of cloud.
-So first parameter of for_each returns all instance list of arcus. second parameter check average cmd_get QPS is below 100.
+So first parameter of for_each returns all instance list of arcus.
+Second parameter check average cmd_get QPS is below 100.
 If so, third lambda parameter draw that instance (whose average QPS is below than 100)

 ![for_each arcus](doc/img/rm_for_each_arcus.png)